-How regularly you should change your air filters might depend on the following:
+How regularly you need to exchange your air filters could be on the following:

 - Number of pets

 - Air pollution levels and construction near the residence